This section describes the SQL-compliant conditional expressions available in LightDB.

 is null depends on the source of the data.

-When the following example is executed, null is actually of unknown type and returns the data type of expr2
+When the following example is executed, according to the implicit conversion rules, null is actually of unknown type,

-so the function called is nvl(numeric, numeric) so the function returns the numeric type.
+so the function called is nvl(text, 'any') so the function returns the text type.

 create table test_nvl (id int, func varchar(20)); insert into test_nvl values (null, 'nvl'); lightdb@test=# select pg_typeof(nvl(id, 1)), nvl(id, 1) from test_nvl; pg_typeof | nvl -----------+----- numeric | 1 (1 row)